Turl Street: Commerce

-As well as the three Turl Street colleges, the street houses several shops, including a sports shop, a bar and restaurant (the Turl Street Kitchen), a costume shop, an Oxfam bookshop, two jewellery shops, a café, a stationery shop (Scriptum Fine Stationery), a leather goods shop, a whisky shop, a wine shop (located on the site of the traditional shoe shop Ducker & Son) and the traditional gentleman's tailors, Walters of Oxford.
-The site now occupied by the Turl Street Kitchen was once the QI Building ("QI Oxford") (associated with the Quite Interesting television series).
+As well as the three Turl Street colleges, the street houses several shops, including an Oxfam bookshop, one jewellery shop, a café, a stationery shop (Scriptum Fine Stationery), a whisky shop, a wine shop and the traditional gentleman's tailors, Walters of Oxford.

+From about 1900 to 2016 No.6 was the sole retail outlet shop of bespoke handmade shoemakers Ducker and Son.
+Ducker's ladies department operated from No.13 in post-war years.
+Duckers shoes were posted to customers worldwide, having been made on personal foot lasts.

+16 Turl Street was the site of one of the first Indian restaurants in England outside London, opened in 1937 by an Indian-born law student; Bir Bahadur, who having established an Indian restaurant in London (The Kohinoor in Roper Street), moved to Oxford and opened his second.
+The exotic decorations of the restaurant were recalled by Kenneth Tynan, who was a regular diner, in his diaries The Taj Mahal closed in 1992.

+The building then went on to be a number of different restaurants, before becoming the QI Building ("QI Oxford") (associated with the Quite Interesting television series), a private members club, in the autumn of 2004.
+In May 2007 the building was purchased by Curious Group, who enlarged the venue to include a former Millets shop next door at no. 17 and renamed it Corner Club.
+Corner Club closed in December 2009 after failing to agree a new lease with the building owner; Oxford City Council.

+From 2011, 16-17 was occupied by the Hub, a centre for Oxford student volunteers, and the Turl Street Kitchen.
+Profits from Turl Street Kitchen funded the Hub, located in the rooms above the restaurant.
+Turl Street Kitchen later closed and the Hub relocated to Little Clarendon Street.

 The Turl Street colleges also have student housing above and around many of these shops.

 Miscellaneous

 Turl Street is the subject of an obscure ecclesiastical joke, based on its location.
 "How is the Church of England like Turl Street?
-It runs from the High to the Broad and it has Jesus."
+It runs from the High to the Broad and it bypasses Jesus."

 Turl Street is also the site of another famous (probably apocryphal) story.
 An American tourist is said to have entered Lincoln College and asked the porter: "Say buddy, is this Jesus?"

 To which the porter replied: "Typical Yank; thinks Lincoln was Jesus."

 Turl Street Wanderers FC is a football club playing in the London Football League Sunday PM Premier Division.
 For the first four years of its existence the club played in the West End (London) Amateur Football Association.
 The club was founded in 2004 by alumni of Lincoln College and Jesus College.

 The Turl Street Arts Festival is organised annually by students from the three colleges in the street: Exeter, Jesus and Lincoln.